 |02 May 2017||How a 3D-printed piece of Palmyra landed in Toronto||CBC|

-Art Hack Day, Creative Commons, #FREEBASSEL, Gray Area Foundation for the Arts, Mozilla, #NEWPALMYRA, Wikimedia Foundation.
+Art Hack Day, Creative Commons, Gray Area Foundation for the Arts, Mozilla, Wikimedia Foundation, Fabricatorz.

 Jon Phillips is Director of Fabricatorz, a global design & art technology studio.
-His work with Bassel Khartabil, Joi Ito, Lawrence Lessig, and Ai Weiwei is known.
 His projects have been exhibited at the Venice Biennale, SFMoMa, ICA London, OCAT Shenzhen.
 They have been featured in Wired, Washington Post, BBC, Al Jazeera, CNN and the Guardian.
 Phillips is on the board for New Palmyra.
 He lives in Saint Louis & Hong Kong and is working on the blockchain (more soon :).

 Barry Threw is a technologist, designer, strategist, and cultural producer with over a fifteen years of experience at the helm of forward-looking art and technology projects.
 His previous leadership positions have produced innovative, influential teams and businesses, ranging across built environment, experiential, and creative technology.